bestia-dev/mem6_game/mem6/README.md

-- sender sends one message to more players (more ws_uid) with one random number msg_id push to a vector (msg queue) more items with ws_uid and msg_id blocks the continuation of the workflow untill receives all ACK from all players
+- sender sends one message to more players (more ws_uid) with one random number msg_id push to a vector (msg queue) more items with ws_uid and msg_id blocks the continuation of the workflow until receives all ACK from all players

-- receiver on receive send the ACK aknowledge msg with his ws_uid and msg_id
+- receiver on receive send the ACK acknowledge msg with his ws_uid and msg_id

 - the sender receives the ACK and removes one item from the vector if there is no more items for that msg_id, the workflow can continue.